EESSI/docs/docs/using_eessi/building_on_eessi.md

 git clone https://github.com/EESSI/software-layer/ --branch 2023.06
 cd software-layer
 ```
-Then, you have to pick a working directory (that you have write access to) where EasyBuild can do the build, and an install directory, where EasyBuild can install it.
-In this example, we use `/tmp/easybuild` as our working directory, and `$HOME/.local/easybuild` as our installpath:
+Then, you have to pick a working directory (that you have write access to) where EasyBuild can do the build, and an install directory (with sufficient storage space), where EasyBuild can install it.
+In this example, we create a temporary directory in `/tmp/` as our working directory, and use `$HOME/.local/easybuild` as our installpath:
 ```
-export WORKDIR=/tmp/easybuild
+export WORKDIR=$(mktemp --directory --tmpdir=/tmp  -t eessi-build.XXXXXXXXXX)
 export EASYBUILD_INSTALLPATH="${HOME}/.local/easybuild"
 source configure_easybuild
 ```